thin-edge/thin-edge.io/docs/src/references/software_management_plugin_api.md

 ## Plugin API

-* A plugin must implement all the commands used by the sm-agent of thin-edge, and support all the options for these commands.
+* A plugin must implement all the commands used by the sm-agent of %%te%%, and support all the options for these commands.
 * A plugin should not support extra commands or options.
 * A plugin might have a configuration file.